DalilaSalamani/MLFastSim_Documentation/docs/ML_Deployment_Kubeflow/Inference_Optimization_pipeline.md

 #### Description
 The description for all the keys are JSON given below:
 ##### Calibration Data
 - `strides_count` - Number of strides/loops to use for generating the calibration data.
-Useful when handling OOM issue
+Useful when handling OOM issue.
 - `latent_vector_dim` - Dimension of latent vectors to be generated for calibration data.
 - `min_angle` - Minimum angle for which to generate calibration data.
 - `max_angle` - Maximum angle for which to generate calibration data.